What to do if…

 Important note

-This guide is general information, not legal advice.
-Processing policies and appointment availability can change; follow current U.S. Department of State instructions and confirm document requirements for your specific application route.
+This guide is general information, not legal, financial, travel, or professional advice.
+Passport rules, appointment availability, fees, and processing times can change, so follow the current U.S. Department of State instructions for your exact situation.

 Additional Resources